aliibarry/dia-nn_in_parallel/README.md

 * Parameters need to be an identical to part 3 (including integer vs floats), otherwise it will re-run quantification step (but not in parallel).
 * Unclear if all files need to be in the same repository; they were all moved to one folder during de-bugging process and not retested in their original folders.
 * Longest processing step, parallelization here is key.
+* `--min-corr 2.0 --corr-diff 1.0 --time-corr-only`: Low RAM & high speed mode, recommended by Vadim for parallelization

 ## Part 3 Empirical spec lib

 Based on the quantification files generted in part 2, `dia-nn_parallel_part3.sh` generates a new "empirical" spectral library to be used for the second pass quantification.

 Notes
-* If quantification files are being generated again, it is (very likely) because there is a mis-match with the parameters between part 2 and part 3
+* If quantification files are being generated again, it is (very likely) because there is a mis-match with the parameters between part 2 & 3
 * Job should only take ~10-15 min to run with pre-quantified files
 * `--f` only required for naming purposes.
 Originally files don't actually need to be accessible (according to Vadim, see github issue discussions above)